Batman Unmasked Wikimedia

 For many years, national parks have been a bit player on the small screen.
 That was until Kevin Costner decided to give them their big break.
 Did the Field of Dreams star have a little voice whispering in his ear, “If you make it Yellowstone will star?”

-Well, ladies and gentlemen, he made it and they’re the star of the show.
+Well, ladies and gentlemen, he made it.
 Kevin Costner turned to history and produced Yellowstone.
 It’s a classic western drama starring Costner as John Dutton.
 Dutton is a Montana rancher struggling to keep his land from the bankers, real estate speculators, and activists who want to take it from him.

 But, if you ask me, the real star of this show is the title character.
 Or, should I say the character who appears in the title?
 Either way, it’s Yellowstone and every one knows it!
-No more parks masquerading as alien worlds or simply too unimportant to appear in the credits.
+No more parks masquerading as alien worlds.

 To be a rancher, or even better a cowboy, a real cowboy, is a purer, more authentic, better life.
 And it’s no coincidence that this show about the painful anxiety of that life being taken away is, in its third season, one of the most-watched dramas on cable.”